Harry2166/cs180-webapp/README.md

 ### BERT model
 0. In `bert-fine_tuning-ml-training.ipynb`, place the training data and development data into the files sidebar.
 1. You may run the code right now if you want to fine-tune your own BERT model that is built on top of distilbert.
-2. In `bert-ml-evaluation.ipynb`,  placce the development data into the files sidebar.
+2. In `bert-ml-evaluation.ipynb`,  place the development data into the files sidebar.
 3. You may run the code right to see the performance relative to the development set.
 4. In running `demo_code.ipynb`, you may opt to run using the logistic regression model or the random forest classifier.

 ### BiLSTM model
-0. insert text here
+0. In `bilstm-fine_tuning-ml-training.ipynb`, place the training data and development data into the files sidebar.
+1. Run the code to find the best hyperparameters and build your own Bidirectional LSTM model.
+2. In `bilstm-ml-evaluation.ipynb`,  place the development data into the files sidebar.
+3. You may run the code right to see the performance relative to the development set.
+4. In running `demo_code.ipynb`, you may run the best model found in our runs to test an uploaded csv of texts.

 ## Team